 Dating violence, domestic violence, sexual assault, and stalking are serious concerns on college campuses throughout the country.
-To address these issues, the University provides orientation to incoming students and new employees with information intended to prevent rape, acquaintance rape, sexual assault, domestic violence, dating violence, and stalking before it occurs.
+To address these issues, the University provides orientation to incoming students and new employees with information intended to prevent rape, sexual assault, domestic violence, dating violence, and stalking before it occurs.
 The information comprises definitions and a clear statement that the University prohibits such acts.
 Additionally, training sessions and materials are provided that define consent, outline options for bystander intervention, risk reduction, and clearly state Columbia's policies and procedures for responding to these incidents.
 Ongoing prevention and awareness campaigns are offered throughout the year.
-These programs include the New Student Orientation Program (NSOP), the "Step Up.
-Be a Leader; Make a Difference" training and campaign, posters distributed throughout the campus, the Sexual Respect and Community Citizenship Initiative, and training for student leaders.
-Also conducted are Bystander Train-the-trainer sessions and bystander training for student groups and departments.
+These programs include the New Student Orientation Program (NSOP), the Step UP! & Get SAVI: Preventing Sexual Assault & Violence with Bystander Intervention training and campaign, posters distributed throughout the campus, the Sexual Respect and Community Citizenship Initiative, and Title IX training for student leaders, student athletes, and for all staff in student facing roles, including faculty, TAs, coaches, RAs, and Orientation Leaders.
+Also conducted are bystander train-the-trainer sessions and bystander training for student groups and departments.
 In addition, the University also provides services for individuals who have been impacted by dating violence, domestic violence, sexual assault, and stalking and accessible, prompt, and equitable methods of investigation and resolution for those students who report instances of dating violence, domestic violence, sexual assault, and stalking.

-The University treats allegations of dating violence, domestic violence, sexual assault, or stalking extremely seriously and has a system in place to assist survivors in obtaining medical treatment, counseling and advocacy services, and legal assistance.
+The University treats allegations of dating violence, domestic violence, sexual assault, and stalking extremely seriously and has a system in place to assist survivors in obtaining medical treatment, counseling and advocacy services, and legal assistance.
 The University will provide written notification to students and employees about existing counseling, health, mental health, victim advocacy, visa and immigration assistance, and other services available for victims, both within the University and in the community.
 When a student or employee reports to the institution that the student or employee is a survivor of dating violence, domestic violence, sexual assault, or stalking, whether the offense occurred on or off campus, the University will provide the student or employee with a written explanation of the student's or employee's options.
 Public Safety is committed to treating survivors with care, compassion, and respect.

-Columbia University recognizes that dating violence, domestic violence, sexual assault, or stalking is never the fault of the victim.
+Columbia University recognizes that dating violence, domestic violence, sexual assault, and stalking is never the fault of the victim.
 Please read the information provided herein and in other publications from Public Safety and be aware of the effects of alcohol and other drugs and the dynamics of social gatherings.
-Please refer to http://health.columbia.edu and www.essential-policies.columbia.edu for the most up-to-date policy and information.
-See Appendices 1, 2 and 3 for the federal, University, and New York State's definitions of sexual assault, dating violence, domestic violence, stalking, and consent.
+Please refer to www.essential-policies. columbia.edu for the most up-to-date policy and information.
+See Appendices 1, 2, and 3 for the federal, University, and New York State's definitions of sexual assault, dating violence, domestic violence, stalking, and consent.